x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/upgrade-from-exchange-2007-to-exchange-2013-exchange-2013-help.md

 ## Overview of the upgrade process

-To help you get an overview of the Exchange 2007 to Exchange 2013 upgrade process, we’ve gathered resources related to each key task in the following table.
+To help you get an overview of the Exchange 2007 to Exchange 2013 upgrade process, we've gathered resources related to each key task in the following table.
 For specific step-by-step guidance, see [Checklist: Upgrade from Exchange 2007](checklist-upgrade-from-exchange-2007-exchange-2013-help.md).

 <table>